 An agentic CRM.
-Agents move the deals.
+Agents propose the moves.
 You take the meetings.

 Client Path runs the full deal lifecycle on a visual journey map.
-Research, qualification, sequencing, meeting prep, follow-ups, renewal watch.
-Every move audited, every action reviewable.
-You stay in the room for the relationship.
+Research, qualification, outreach drafts, follow-ups, renewal watch.
+Every agent move is governed by a rule you control — auto-execute or human-gated.
+Every action audited.

-Three moves from offering catalog to deals closing on autopilot.
+Three moves from offering catalog to a pipeline that runs itself.

 The agents aren't a sidebar widget.
 They have authority.
-They move the deal, draft the outreach, schedule the meeting.
+They propose stage advances, draft outreach, and surface signals.
 You stay in the loop with a confirmation policy you control per rule.

 Define what you sell